awmly/stan-loader/README.md

 > For optimum performance include the contents of stan-loader.min.js directly in the html.

+## Real World Example

+Here at Smart Arts we use STAN Loader to load libraries from our CDN, if for some reason the CDN is not available the error callback will load in local copies of the libraries and update the `src` path of the images to use local paths rather than the CDN.

 ## Install

 Install via git or bower.